Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 > You see an elk standing on a rocky spur about sixty feet away.
 Suddenly, it assumes the form of a man in tattered black robes.
 His hair and beard are long, black, and streaked with gray, and his eyes crackle with eldritch power.
 ^127

-[[5.
-Mechanics/Bestiary/Npc/The Mad Mage Of Mount Baratok (COS).md\|The Mad Mage of Mount Baratok]] (CN male human [[5.
+[[4.
+World Almanac/NPCs/The Mad Mage Of Mount Baratok (COS).md\|The Mad Mage of Mount Baratok]] (CN male human [[5.
 Mechanics/Bestiary/Humanoid/Archmage.md\|archmage]]) came to Barovia more than a year ago to free its people from Strahd's tyranny, but he underestimated Strahd's hold over the land and the creatures in it.
 After a battle between the two in Castle Ravenloft, Strahd drove the Mad Mage to the mountains and sent the wizard hurling over Tser Falls (area H).
 The wizard, his staff and spellbook lost, survived the fall and retreated into the mountains, hoping to regain his power, only to be driven mad by the realization that he no longer has any hope of defeating Strahd or freeing the people of the vampire's damned realm.

 The Mad Mage has forgotten his name and the world whence he came.
 In fact, he doesn't remember anything that happened before the madness.
 He suffers from the paranoia that powerful enemies are hunting him, and that their evil agents are everywhere and watching him.